saurin94/cb-batch-test-report-status/README.md

 # Legal Jargon

-Testing aggregated batch status only
+Testing aggregated batch status only - new check